-T-Mobile outs JUMP! upgrade program, major LTE expansion and availability of Lumia 925 and Xperia ZAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile outs JUMP! upgrade program, major LTE expansion and availability of Lumia 925 and Xperia ZAlex Wagner - Editorial Director of News and Content

 Today T-Mobile held an event at which it promised its "boldest moves yet," and while the exact boldness of these moves is something you'll have to decide for yourself, the magenta carrier did have quite a bit of news to share.